Determining Your Property's Value

-Real Estate brokers use what is commonly called a Comparative Market Analysis (CMA) to help sellers establish a listing price for their home.
-A CMA is an estimate of a home’s value based on similar properties in the immediate area that have recently sold or been listed.
-The homes used in a CMA must be comparable to the new listing in square footage, amenities, age, location and bedroom/bathroom layout.
+Real Estate brokers use what is commonly called a Comparative Market Analysis (CMA) to help sellers establish a listing price for their property.
+A CMA is an estimate of a property’s value based on similar properties in the immediate area that have recently sold or are active on the market and are comparable in age, square footage, number of bedrooms and bathrooms, and features.

-Your broker will provide a complimentary CMA after your initial listing appointment.
-You should review this data together with your agent to determine the listing price for your home.
-The right pricing strategy from the beginning will result in a faster and more profitable sale for you.
+Your broker will create a complimentary CMA for you after your initial listing appointment.
+We encourage you to schedule time to review this report with your broker to determine the listing price for your property.
+Determining the right pricing strategy from the beginning will result in a faster and more profitable sale for you.

-When a home is sold, a willing seller and a willing buyer determine the value of the home through their negotiated sale price.
-That price then becomes a benchmark for the future sale of similar homes.
+In an area of similar properties, why is one worth more than the other?
+When a property is sold, a willing seller and a willing buyer determine the value of the property through their negotiated sale price.
+That price then becomes a benchmark for the future sale of similar properties.
 But price is influenced by more than just precedent.
 Here are a few of the most important factors when arriving at market value.

-A larger home is typically more expensive to build, and buyers will pay more for additional living space.
+The size of the property and number of rooms it has impacts the value.
+In most cases, a larger home can be more expensive to build, and buyers will pay more for additional living space.
 The number of bedrooms and bathrooms within that square footage is equally important.
-A house with only one bathroom, for example, will have a lower comparative market value, even if considered large by square footage.
+A house with only one bathroom, for example, will have a lower value, even if larger square footage.

-This category reflects the upgrades or enhancements made by a previous homeowner or builder.
+Not only can a larger home be more expensive to build but features and finishes within a home impact the cost to build.
+This category also reflects the upgrades or enhancements made by a previous homeowner.
 A home with hardwood floors and granite countertops will command a higher premium than a home with carpet and laminate.
-Energy efficient windows, backyard landscaping, and custom cabinetry are all examples of features that will increase the CMA.
+Energy efficient windows, backyard landscaping, and custom cabinetry are all examples of features that will increase the value.

-The nearer a home is to new construction, the more value it tends to retain.
-It is generally perceived as more modern, up-to-date, and perhaps safer.
+The newer the home, the more value it tends to retain.
+It is generally perceived as modern, up-to-date, and perhaps safer.
 Homes that are outdated or in disrepair will sell for less to offset the cost of updating the property and potentially replacing old appliances and systems.